Team Wombat Apparel

 DISTRIBUTION:

-The Common wombat is the most widespread.
+The Bare-nosed or Common wombat is the most widespread.
 They were once found throughout southeast Australia, but their range is now restricted to the coastal regions of southeast Australia, including: the southeast tip of Queensland, the eastern region of New South Wales, the eastern half and southern areas of Victoria, and the southeastern tip of South Australia.
+Their population is much less than it used to be.

-Common wombats are widespread in Tasmania, especially in the Northeast.
+Bare-nosed wombats are widespread in Tasmania, especially in the Northeast.
 They also occur on Flinders Island, which is located between Australia and Tasmania.
-Common wombats used to be native to all the islands of the Bass Strait (the waters between Australia and Tasmania), but now are restricted to Flinders Island.
+Bare-nosed wombats used to be native to all the islands of the Bass Strait (the waters between Australia and Tasmania), but now are restricted to Flinders Island.

 HABITAT: